njlr/rs-core-lib/rs-core/core.md

 (useful when joining lines to form a text that would be expected to end with a line break).

+* `std::string` **`linearize`**`(const std::string& str)`

+Replaces all whitespace in a string with a single space, and trims leading and trailing whitespace.
+All non-ASCII bytes are treated as non-whitespace characters.

 * `template <typename C> void` **`null_term`**`(basic_string<C>& str) noexcept`

 Cuts off a string at the first null character (useful after the string has